-Figure 10: Execution times of derived and manually-constructed DAP implementations of POT
+Fig. 10.
+Execution times of derived and manually-constructed DAP implementations of POT

-(by between 0.1% and 0.6%).
+The execution times for the hand-crafted and automatically derived versions are almost identical.
+For the larger matrix examples the derived implementation is marginally slower than the hand crafted version (by between 0.1% and 0.6%).
 This discrepancy arises from a minor optimization made possible by the particular way in which the hand-crafted version implements the transform operation.